 Integrated treatment of methods of market research and analysis of market factors affecting decisions in the organization.
-Prerequisites with a grade of "C" or higher: MKT 302; QBA 221.
+Prerequisites with a grade of "C" (2.00) or higher: MKT 302; QBA 221.
+General Studies: L marketing issues.
+Prerequisite: professional program business student.
+Prerequisites with a grade of "C" (2.00) or higher: MKT 302, 304, 451.